Frequently Asked Questions

 What are the fees?

 If you use a credit card to make a contribution, our third-party payment processing service will charge you a 2.9%+ 30 cent processing fee to send your contribution.
 Prytany is not making a cent on this fee.
 This is “at cost” for using a credit card.
-If you use a direct wire ACH from your bank account, there is no processing fee at all.
+If you use a direct ACH funds transfer from your bank account, there is no processing fee at all.

 Does Prytany sell information on me?